 Appendix A: Speaker Agreement

-The following policies must be agreed to in order to be part of the programming at CEC 2024.
-You will be asked to agree to all of the following on a digital form to be completed by October 13, 2024.
+The following policies must be agreed to be part of the programming at CEC 2025.
+You will be asked to agree to all the following on a digital form to be completed by September 27, 2024.

 Proposal Acceptance & Confirmation